redr0se/candies/README.md

 # Get Candies
-This script was created in order to collect candies from [CoinGecko](https://www.coingecko.com/)site.
+This script was created in order to collect candies from [CoinGecko](https://www.coingecko.com/) site.
 Candies are for now in beta but it's already allow us to have free books or discounts on several purchases.

 ## Installation